sujanbharadwaj/Analytic-continuation-An-inverse-problem/README.md

 ## Approaches
-Traditional Bayesian Approach (MEM):
+### Traditional Bayesian Approach (MEM):
 The Maximum Entropy Method (MEM) uses Bayesian inference to determine the most probable spectral function given the data and prior knowledge.
-A reference PDF is available in the MaxEnt_pdf directory.
+All relevant details of MEM are provided in the reference PDF, which is available in the MaxEnt_pdf directory.

-Modern Machine Learning Approach:
+### Modern Machine Learning Approach:
-A set of deep learning algorithms trained on large, synthetic datasets are used to learn the complex mapping from imaginary- to real-frequency data.
-(Code will be uploaded soon.)
+This project showcases a "separator" autoencoder architecture built with TensorFlow and Keras.
+Instead of learning a compressed representation, the encoder is trained to separate the input signal into its two constituent parts: the clean Green's function and the random noise.

+The model's effectiveness is evaluated by comparing the denoised Green's function against the ground-truth clean signal, demonstrating a significant reduction in noise.